saschadd/zmbackup/README.md

 git clone https://github.com/lucascbeyeler/zmbackup.git
 ```

-Enter inside the folder zmbackup and execute the script install.sh.
+Enter inside the folder zmbackup and execute the script zmbackup_wizard.
 Follow the instructions and then, to validate, execute the command "zmbackup -v" as zimbra user.
 The command should execute correctly:

 ```
 $ zmbackup -v